metalbear-co/metalbear.co/content/en/blog/scaling-out-development-environment/index.md

 ---

-Kubernetes, without any doubts, have a steep learning curve.
+Kubernetes, without any doubts, has a steep learning curve.
 Not everyone involved in a project should be well-versed in 100s of CRDs and yaml manifests!

 {{<figure src="kelsey-hightower-tweet.png" alt="Kubernetes is a platform for building platforms.
 It's a better place to start; not the endgame" height="100%" width="100%">}}